 3. Never fully drain your battery

 Vapers like to keep a spare battery and rotate them as required.
 If you have a spare, make sure you don't completely drain the battery you are using before swapping it for your spare - doing this will definitely reduce the lifespan of your battery.
-Ideally, you should look to recharge batteries when you have used half the available power (which isn't necessarily practical, granted) but definitely when you begin to notice a reduced performance.
+Ideally, you should look to recharge batteries when you have used half the available power (which isn't necessarily practical, granted, but it can help when you begin to notice a reduced performance).

 4. Don't store drained or half-charged batteries